sarakhalili/sarakhalili/README.md

 - 👋 Hi, I’m @sarakhalili
-- 👀 I’m interested in Computer Vision and Machine Learning
+- 👀 I’m interested in Computer Vision and Machine Learning in Healthcare systems.
-- 🌱 I’m currently learning English
+- 🌱 I’m currently working on Nonlinear and Chaotic Systems and Signals.
-- 💞️ I’m looking to collaborate on Computer Vision projects in biomedical engineering
+- 💞️ I’m looking to collaborate on Computer Vision projects in biomedical engineering and I'm deeply enthusiastic about learning more about Neuroscience.
 - 📫 How to reach me: sarahkhalili89@gmail.com

 <!---